 Editorial Process and Peer Review

-Arkhaia Anatolika, The Journal of Anatolian Archaeological Studies opens its pages to original and qualified studies carried out with scientific methods, written in Turkish and English languages to bring new perspectives and filling a gap in their field in which new findings are evaluated, new approaches presented, previous studies are reevaluated.
+Arkhaia Anatolika opens its pages to original and qualified studies carried out with scientific methods, written in Turkish and English languages to bring new perspectives and filling a gap in their field in which new findings are evaluated, new approaches presented, previous studies are reevaluated.
 In order to be published in Arkhaia Anatolika, the manuscript is not published or under publication consideration elsewhere.

 At Arkhaia Anatolika we focus on ensuring that all papers we publish are of high technical quality, and let the scientific community determine the impact of your work.
 Our editorial process focuses on the robustness and validity of your research, from methodological, analytical, statistical and ethical perspectives, rather than making subjective decisions on your manuscripts.